 I don’t need money for any of these things and although I think money can serve as a tool to create these things I also don’t think it is necessary.
 In today’s society I think money often brings us further away from these things.
 Abundance and over usage of money is destroying our natural beauty.
 It is decreasing abundance and diversity of animal and plant life.
 Money is increasingly ending up in the hands of the wealthiest people on Earth while the middle and lower income classes are earning less and less even though they are working harder than ever before.

 I have talked about living moneyless but at this point I am not going to pursue a completely money free way of life.
 I feel that it could possibly hinder my ability to affect positive change at this point and I certainly would not want to do that.
 I have calculated that I can live very comfortably on around $5,000 per year.
 The truth is I could live on much less but $5,000 is very comfortable for me.
 I plan to earn that money through public speaking or possibly by salvaging things that people throw out and selling them.
-If I make more than $5,000 then everything over that mark would be donated to nonprofits of course.

 Some would say that I’m being foolish by not having a big savings; that I am unprotected.
 However, I find security in giving all I have, fostering deeply connected relationships, and being resourceful.
 In my opinion money is largely an illusion of security, especially if you have no one that loves you.
 I’ve come to feel that the more I give of myself to humanity and the environment the more secure I feel.
 I believe that in hard times my friends would help, just as I would help them.
 And I believe in abundance rather than scarcity.